Top 10 Things To Do In Sigiriya In Sri Lanka: Mystical Heights And Ancient Sights

 Photo: Walter Gehr / Wikimedia Commons

 Just a short drive from Sigiriya lies Minneriya National Park, renowned for the extraordinary “Gathering” of elephants during the dry season, where hundreds of these majestic creatures come together around the park’s water sources.
 A thrilling jeep safari through the park offers the opportunity to spot not only elephants but also leopards, deer, wild buffalo, and a wide array of bird species.
-For wildlife enthusiasts, this is undoubtedly one of the most exciting things to do in Sigiriya, Sri Lanka.
+For wildlife enthusiasts, this is undoubtedly one of the most exciting activities to do in Sigiriya, Sri Lanka.

-Distance From Sigiriya: Approx. 20 km
+Distance From Sigiriya: 16.1 km

-5. Explore The Ancient City Of Polonnaruwa
+2. Explore The Ancient City Of Polonnaruwa

 Photo: Bernard Gagnon / Wikimedia Commons